 40+ Free Obituary Templates | How to Write (with Samples)

-Obituaries or obituary templates usually include the names of the surviving family members, the deceased’s accomplishments, their hobbies, and information about where and when a memorial/funeral service will be conducted.
+They usually include the names of the surviving family members, the deceased’s accomplishments, their hobbies, and information about where and when a memorial or funeral service will be conducted.

-For your knowledge: The word obituary originates from “Obitus”, a Latin word, which means meeting or going towards death.
+For your knowledge, the word obituary originates from “Obitius”, a Latin word, which means meeting or going towards death.
 “Obit” is a French term meaning to die from a fall, and “ary” means connected to or belonging to.

 Free Templates